mwcz/palebluepixel/content/posts/043 - lazyloading web components.md

 ## Scene 1: Maximize Simplicity

-You are the author of Wootstrap, a Bootstrap-like library of useful components like navigation, buttons, and alerts.
+You are the author of "Wootstrap", a Bootstrap-like library of useful components like navigation, buttons, and alerts.
 Also like Bootstrap, your components are distributed as HTML snippets for users to copy, paste, and customize.

 <video style="margin: 0 auto" poster="/static/videos/043/thumb.png" autoplay controls loop>
     <source src="/static/videos/043/bootstrap-paste.webm" />